 The transaction is expected to be immediately accretive to Leidos' revenue growth, EBITDA margins, and non-GAAP diluted earnings per share upon closing.

 Cash consideration of approximately $1.65 billion was funded through excess cash on hand and $1.25 billion of short-term borrowing capacity.

 Leidos will provide detailed guidance for the expected financial impacts of the acquisition on its 2020 results during its upcoming earnings call, scheduled for Feb.
 18 at 8 a.m.
 ET.

 Leidos retained Baird as exclusive financial advisor, and Skadden, Arps, Slate, Meagher & Flom LLP as legal advisor in connection with the transaction.
 Leidos also retained KPMG as accounting advisor.
 Dynetics retained Jefferies LLC as exclusive financial advisor and King & Spalding LLP as legal advisor in connection with the transaction.
 Dynetics also retained Grant Thornton LLP as accounting advisor and Avascent for strategic industry advisory services.

-Leidos is a Fortune 500® information technology, engineering, and science solutions and services leader working to solve the world's toughest challenges in the defense, intelligence, homeland security, civil, and health markets.
+Leidos is a Fortune 500® information technology, engineering, and science solutions and services leader working to solve the world's toughest challenges in the defense, intelligence, civil, and health markets.
 The company's 36,000 employees support vital missions for government and commercial customers.
 Headquartered in Reston, Va., Leidos reported annual revenues of approximately $10.19 billion for the fiscal year ended December 28, 2018.
 For more information, visit www.leidos.com.